 Adrian Rodriguez received a BFA and a Diploma Certificate from the School of the Museum of Fine Arts, Boston, where he predominantly studied printmaking and drawing.
 Adrian currently teaches at various institutions in and around Boston, works in web design, and is working to finish a graphic novel.

 Leila Joy Rosenthal has been teaching a variety of children’s, adult, and the City of Boston’s High School Art Scholarship Classes at the Museum of Fine Arts for fifty-one years.
-Teaching art is her first career and first love; her second love began thirty-five years ago when she began to study dental technology.
-Combining her drawing and sculpture skills in a more financially practical fashion, she is now a clinical associate professor at Boston University Henry M. Goldman School of Dental Medicine.
-For the past thirty years, she has followed her third love of singing with the Zamir Chorale of Boston.
+In addition to teaching art, she has also studied dental technology and is able to combine her drawing and sculpture skills working as a clinical associate professor at Boston University Henry M. Goldman School of Dental Medicine.
+For the past thirty years, she has been singing with the Zamir Chorale of Boston.

 Joan Asquith Shrier has her MFA from Tufts University/School of the Museum of Fine Arts and a BFA from the University of Massachusetts, Amherst.
 Her work is in many private and public collections including the Museum of Fine Arts, Boston.
 She has been teaching in the Boston area for over twenty-five years.